rowjay/django-skeleton/README.md

 6. Copy the example env file to .env and configure:

+   * Set the settings module to the production settings:
+   `DJANGO_SETTINGS_MODULE=project.deploy.settings`
    * If your project uses a local static directory, set STATIC_ROOT to /opt/my-deployment-dir/static-root and run `manage.py collectstatic`.
 If the project is using an alternate